 The short answer.
 We're just a couple of dudes who love retro horror films and making fun stuff.

-All copies of psycho killer heading to Australia, new Zealand, Singapore the U.K. and the rest of the world currently come straight out of our warehouse in Canberra, Australia.
+All orders from Australia and new Zealand currently come straight out of our warehouse in Canberra, Australia.

 If you are looking for some more detailed shipping information, please check out our shipping FAQ here.